relianz/DeviceServer/README.md

 * Simple file based emulation mode

 Because development takes place in my free time (and I love my family), progress is slow.

+### What is a thing?
+A thing is a physical asset modeled by a [digital twin](https://en.wikipedia.org/wiki/Digital_twin).
+In the DeviceServer a thing is identified by a _type_ and a unique _ID_.
+A [GUID](https://de.wikipedia.org/wiki/Globally_Unique_Identifier) is used as ID, see class definition [Thing.cs](./DeviceServer/Thing.cs).
+After the production of a thing, the type and ID are written to an NFC tag by the DeviceServer and can be read again afterwards.
+The ID then serves as a pointer to a complex data set, which is stored e.g. in the digital twin in the cloud or in a storage built on [distributed ledger technology](https://en.wikipedia.org/wiki/Distributed_ledger).

 ## HTTP client examples
 Following are a few simple examples that show how to use the HTTP server from within the [PowerShell](https://docs.microsoft.com/en-us/powershell/).